 A bitcoin wallet is similar to a digital bank account.
 Here you can send, receive, and manage your bitcoin.
 Here’s how it works: you buy bitcoin at BTC Direct, they are then sent to your wallet.
 In your wallet you manage your coins.
 Would you like to send some bitcoin somewhere else?
 Then you can choose the option ‘Send’ in your wallet, and enter the receiving address of the recipient.
 The coins will be sent from your wallet to the recipient’s wallet.

 Which bitcoin wallet should I choose?

 There is a great number of different wallets to choose from.
 Which wallet you should choose depends on several factors.
 Have you just started trading in cryptocurrencies, or are you more experienced?
 Would you like to buy a small amount, or invest a large sum?

 Creating a bitcoin wallet is simple.
-There are roughly three types of wallets: online wallets, software wallets, and hardware wallets.
-Online and software wallets are often free.
-Each type has multiple providers, and each wallet has its own characteristics with regard to things like ease of use and safety.
+There are roughly three types of wallets: mobile wallets, software wallets, and hardware wallets.
+Mobile and software wallets are often free.
+Each type has multiple providers, and each wallet has its own characteristics with regard to things like ease of use and security.

 In the overview below you can see which wallet is suitable for your situation.

 - Managing your coins using your PC or laptop

 - Less safe than a hardware wallet